Figuring Out Gas & Galaxies In Enzo (FOGGIE). XIV. The Observability of Emission from Accretion and Feedback in the Circumgalactic Medium with Current and Future Instruments: Current and Future Emission Mapping Instruments

 Finally, the 3D panel places each instrument in a parameter space defined by spatial resolution, spectral resolution, and sensitivity, using the best available values from Table~\ref{tab:instrument-table}.
 Marker size corresponds to the wavelength range covered by each instrument.
 For clarity, each marker is mirrored as a shadow onto the spatial–sensitivity and sensitivity–spectral resolution planes, with a dotted guide line for Aspera to aid the reader’s eye.
 This visualization highlights where current instruments sit relative to the critical parameter space identified in this study, and how future facilities are expected to advance.
 Markers lying closer to the gray box indicate better overall performance.
-Among current instruments, MUSE performs reasonably well in spatial resolution and sensitivity, enabling the detection of CGM emission, but falls short in spectral resolution.
-KCWI, in contrast, achieves a high spectral resolution suitable for kinematic studies, but its lower sensitivity limits its ability to detect faint emission.
-Looking forward, future missions must improve simultaneously across all of these parameters.
-CubeSats such as Juniper demonstrate promising advances in spectral resolution at low cost, providing valuable insight into the CGM of nearby galaxies.
-However, probing larger samples across a broad redshift range will require instruments that combine high performance in all dimensions.
-Achieving the full set of ideal requirements in a single facility is challenging, which is why space observatories like HWO are so critical: by approaching the optimal regime across spatial, spectral, and sensitivity domains, they promise to revolutionize our understanding of the CGM and its role in galaxy evolution.
+Among current facilities, MUSE and KCWI occupy complementary regions of this space.
+Both instruments achieve sensitivities that allow the detection of faint CGM emission and can access a large number of emission lines at high redshift.
+However, their spatial resolution in physical units is limited when observing rest-frame UV emission, and their spectral resolution remains above the ideal regime for resolving detailed CGM kinematics.
+In the H$\alpha$ case, these instruments perform better in spatial resolution because of the small physical scales implied by the low-redshift conversion used in Table~\ref{tab:instrument-table}.
+Looking ahead, several proposed missions move closer to the optimal region of parameter space.
+Juniper provides strong spectral resolution and is well suited for kinematic studies of nearby galaxies, while MAGPIE offers improved sensitivity and access to a broader set of UV emission lines.
+Aspera, designed specifically to target \ion{O}{6}, sacrifices wavelength coverage in favor of focused observations of this key diagnostic ion.
+Among these concepts, HWO achieves the highest spatial and spectral resolution and provides access to the largest suite of emission lines, placing it close to the optimal regime in multiple dimensions.
+However, its sensitivity is more moderate compared to some other concepts, reflecting current design expectations for detector performance at L2, where increased dark current from charged particles limits achievable surface-brightness sensitivity.
+In contrast, missions such as MAGPIE and Juniper adopt coarser spatial sampling (larger effective spatial elements), which improves surface-brightness sensitivity for diffuse emission, albeit at the expense of spatial resolution.
+This highlights an inherent trade-off between spatial resolution and sensitivity in the design of CGM-focused instruments.